 Q 92: Are people who pay premiums for Medicare Part A able to enroll through the [insert name of exchange]?

-If individuals who desire Medicare have to pay the premium for Part A because they aren’t entitled to those benefits, they can buy coverage through [insert name of exchange] instead of Medicare, and they may also be eligible for a tax credit.
+Individuals who aren’t entitled to premium-free Medicare Part A may buy coverage through [insert name of exchange] instead of paying the Part A premium and being enrolled in Part A, and they may also be eligible for a tax credit.
 This includes those beneficiaries who only enrolled in Medicare Part B because they couldn’t afford the Part A premium.
-In both cases, these beneficiaries have to disenroll from Medicare Part A, if they have it, and from Medicare Part B, if they have it.
+In both cases, these beneficiaries must disenroll from Medicare Part A, if they have it, and from Medicare Part B, if they have it.
 There are consequences to substituting a QHP for Medicare.
 Consumers may pay higher premiums for Medicare if they decide to enroll in the future and may have a gap in benefits.
 The [insert name of SHIP] at [insert contact information] should be able to give consumers more information about their choices.

 Q 93: Can a person with ESRD (End Stage Renal Disease) enroll in or stay in a QHP instead of enrolling in Medicare?